 For members of the orchestra that demonstrate exceptional skill in their auditions, selected orchestra "performance scholarships" are also available.
 For first priority consideration of an orchestra scholarship, make sure you submit your application (found at this link) by April 1 of the year you are applying for (early!).
 If you're interested in an applying for a scholarship after the initial April 1 deadline, you are not too late and will still be considered for remaining funds.
 In addition to submitting your completed application form, you will need to submit an online video audition with "two contrasting movements, one of which should be from the concerto repertoire."
 Most applicants choose to submit their videos as links to "unlisted" videos uploaded to YouTube.
 Additional questions may be sent to Dr. Chris Wild.

-In addition to their current series at the Howard Performance Arts Center, the AU Symphony Orchestra travels within the Great Lakes region as well as internationally.
-Since 2006 the orchestra has performed in Italy, Austria, Germany, France, Philippines and Costa Rica.
+In addition to performing at the Howard Performance Arts Center each month, the AUSO has traveled within the Great Lakes region as well as internationally.
+Since 2006 the orchestra has performed in Hungary, Italy, Austria, Germany, France, Philippines and Costa Rica.

 North Shore SDA Church, March/2012

 Link for list of common orchestra audition excerpts